Carson-DeSotel/Carson-DeSotel.github.io/_posts/2020-02-24-lessons-from-being-a-ta.md

 As I go forward as a TA, I look back at this experience as a good learning experience.
 It was one of my more truly difficult situations, and I feel that there are many things to take away from it in terms of being an official and how my relationships with students aren't always as friendly as I try to make them in lab.

 How would you have handled this situation?
 What words would you have chosen?

 ---

+<a name="takeaways"> </a>
+# Takeaways:

+How can I be the best I can be?
+In order for me to be the best version of myself, I feel that constant observation and re-evaluation of my life and personal goals can help guide me to make the best decsisions possible.

+I also firmly believe that not enough people take the time to take a moment to look at their life.
+In the digital age, oftentimes our lives are going faster than we would expect, and we're unable to take the time to appreciate each day as it passes.

+I'd encourage you to stop and ask yourself if there is anything you can do to make your life more enjoyable for yourself.

+<a name="apps"> </a>
+## Applications to Being a TA:

+To become a better TA, find the areas in which you excel and try to find ways to improve those.
+Being a TA is a diverse job involving communication, critical thinking, time management, and leadership skills.
+If you feel that you have a certain area of your position that you are better at, try to make strides in that area.
+Are you a good communicator?
+Think of better ways you can get across concepts to your students in lab.
+Alongside this, by bolstering your weaknesses alongside strengths, you can improve yourself in all walks of life.
+For example, I wasn't the best at grading, so I looked at why I wasn't: I didn't set aside a specific time to do it.
+By making a change to my behavior and giving myself a specific time to grade in, I can improve my experience by being able to get more work done.
+I wouldn't have been able to identify that problem if I hadn't been paying attention to myself.

+<a name="leader"> </a>
+## Thoughts on Leadership:

+I think that there is a specific person that makes a good TA, a good leader, and ultimately a good teacher.
+They're ruthless people that do whatever they can to help themselves and others advance forward.
+I feel that some of the best leaders have often asked themselves "What can I do better?" and as a result, they followed a plan and became better for it.
+You have to be active in your own life, you cannot take a passenger role.
+In the case of [Word Choice](#words), I wouldn't have learned something from that interaction if I hadn't thought there was something that I could learn to improve from it.
+By asking people and confronting my weakness, I have learned to be more careful with how I interact with students in the future, and the language and attitude I portray in my different roles.

+---